MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 To learn more, watch the [Cloud site list management experience for IE mode](https://www.youtube.com/watch?v=9-GovDcryXQ) video.

 > [!NOTE]
-> This experience is getting rolled out to all users and rollout is expected to finish by mid-December.
+> This experience is currently getting rolled out to all users and is expected to finish by mid-December.

 This experience lets you store your organization’s site list in a compliant cloud location instead of needing an on-premises infrastructure to host your site list.
 You can create, import, export site lists, and audit changes to site list entries through the Microsoft 365 Admin Center.
 You can publish multiple site lists to the cloud and use group policy to assign different groups of devices to use different lists.